Rolbista/CV/cv.md

 - Reduced development environment's EC2 instance cost by factor of 10
 - Fine-tuned resource limits and usage to take full advantage of spot instances and autoscaling
 - Implemented an on-demand complete copy of the environment for testing experimental infrastructure changes
-- Delivered critical Central Log Management integration to meet release requirements despite challenges
+- Delivered critical Central Log Management integration to meet release requirements
 - Delivered Dynatrace Agent integration after troubleshooting deep issues that were breaking entire environments
-- Ran production EKS upgrades to stay in AWS support
+- Ran periodic production EKS upgrades to stay in AWS support
 - Did live troubleshooting on a production deployment that prevented a rollback and thus a repeat deployment later

 Stack used: